Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

     **Task - studying:**

-    John's parents told John that if he received fours or fives in maths and English, he could go to an afternoon football tournament, otherwise he had to learn a subject or subjects from which he received grades less than 4.

-    John's parents told John that if he received fours or fives in maths and English, he could go to an afternoon football tournament, otherwise he had to learn a subject or subjects from which he received grades less than 4 (grades are from 1 to 5).
+    John's parents told John that if he received fours or fives in maths and English, he could go to an afternoon football tournament, otherwise he had to learn the subject or subjects from which he received grade(s) less than 4 (grades are from 1 to 5).

     Write a program that first loads John's math grade and then English grade and prints a message for John.
 For example:

-    - for grades 2, 3 print "learn math and english"
+    - for grades 2, 3 print "learn math and English"
     - for grades 3, 4 print "learn math"
-    - for grades 4, 2 print "learn english"
+    - for grades 4, 2 print "learn English"
-    - for grades 5, 4 print "go to tournament"
+    - for grades 5, 4 print "go to the tournament"

 .. activecode:: console__more_branching_grades